achance27/project_transformation_chance_aliyah/README.md

 I reviewed the list of decuations for this project and in the syllabus.

 ## Comments
-I've never used the time tag so that was new to me
+I've never used the time tag so that was new to me.
+Easier than I thought, since the website was pretty mobile friendly before.
+There was just room for errors if I missed something in the lecture, which I did at times.
+But I definitely learn new things!